jimclang2/monte-carlo-localization/README.md

 This cycle enables robust and accurate localization on the VEX V5 platform, even in the presence of sensor noise and uncertainty.

+## Why Monte Carlo Localization?

+Traditional VEX V5 robots often rely on odometry and IMU sensors to estimate their position.
+While this works for tracking local movement, it is prone to accumulating errors and can be thrown off by field inconsistencies, wheel slip, or sensor drift.
+These issues often lead to unreliable autonomous routines and inconsistent performance in competition.

+**Monte Carlo Localization (MCL)** solves this by continuously estimating the robot's global position on the field, not just its local movement.
+By fusing data from multiple sensors and using a probabilistic approach, MCL can correct for errors and adapt to real-world uncertainties.
+This results in:

+- Robust, accurate global position tracking
+- Greater resilience to field inconsistencies and sensor noise
+- More reliable and repeatable autonomous routines

+By using MCL, this project addresses the root causes of many autonomous failures and sets a new standard for motion control in VEX V5 robotics.

 ## Key Files and Directories

 -   `src/main.cpp`: Main entry point of the program, contains driver control logic and GUI interaction.